mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The second form of authentication is that group members can verify a message originated from a particular member of the group.
-This is guaranteed by a digital signature on each message from the sender's identity key.
+This is guaranteed by a digital signature on each message from the sender's signature key.

 ## Forward Secrecy and Post-Compromise Security